reasonml/reasonml.github.io/src/pages/guide/language/record.md

 #### Record Needs an Explicit Definition

 If you only write `{age: 5, name: "Baby Reason"}` without an explicit declaration somewhere above, the type system will give you an error.
-If the type definition resides in another file, you need to explicit indicate which file it is:
+If the type definition resides in another file, you need to explicitly indicate which file it is:

 ```reason
 /* School.re */